Like Walrasian, Keynesian, Marxian, Austrian models, Steve Keen’s model is provably false. For details see

-Until this day, economists have not even gotten the foundational concepts profit and income right.
-This is like medieval physics before the concepts of mass, force, energy were properly understood.
+Until this day, economists have not even gotten the foundational concepts of profit and income right.
+This is like medieval physics before the concepts of mass, force, energy was properly understood.

 Plucking “some equations” out of thin air and doing some data fitting exercises with some fancy tools borrowed from the physics/math department is NOT a substitute for figuring out the true economic theory.

 #1 See also Mirowski’s More Heat Than Light.

 #2 “HC1 economic agents have preferences over outcomes; HC2 agents individually optimize subject to constraints; HC3 agent choice is manifest in interrelated markets; HC4 agents have full relevant knowledge; HC5 observable outcomes are coordinated, and must be discussed with reference to equilibrium states.”
 (Weintraub)

 You say: “I take I(A) = I(B) for processes A and B to be an axiom, derive the equation of motion dA/dB = k A/B, and then see if the solutions to that differential equation match up with any of “our particular experiences” (i.e. data).”